Chase Joynt: The Nest

 Made in collaboration with Julietta Singh and The National Film Board of Canada, The Nest is a feature-length documentary directed by Joynt.
-At the end of her mother’s life, decolonial writer Julietta Singh returns to say goodbye to her childhood home.
-As she digs into the history of the house, she uncovers 140 years of forgotten matriarchs and political histories she never knew.
-In this genre-defying cross-community collaboration, a single home is transformed from a place of siloed stories into a site of radical potential.
+At the end of her mother's life, decolonial writer Julietta Singh returns to her childhood home in Manitoba, where her mother had lived for decades, following a serious health crisis.
+As she investigates the history of the house, she uncovers generations of women connected to it, including figures who confronted colonialism, racism, sexism, and ableism.